Requesting References and Object-level Privileges from Consumers

 Copy

-This example defines a reference named my_table that requires the SELECT privilege on a table.
-The register_callback property specifies a stored procedure used to bind the object to the Snowflake Native App.
+This example defines an reference named consumer_table that requires the INSERT and SELECT privileges on a table in the consumer account.
+The register_callback property specifies a stored procedure used to bind a consumer table to this reference definition.

-After defining a reference in the manifest.yml file, a provider must add a stored procedure in the setup script to register the call back for the reference.
+After defining a reference in the manifest.yml file, a provider must add a stored procedure to the setup script to register the callback for the reference.

-The following example shows a stored procedure used to handle a call back for the reference show in Defining a Reference in the Manifest File:
+The following example shows a stored procedure used to handle a callback for the reference shown in Define a reference in the manifest file:

 CREATE APPLICATION ROLE app_admin;